DevExpress/devextreme-documentation/api-reference/10 UI Components/dxMenuBase/1 Configuration/activeStateEnabled.md

 ---
 ---
 ##### shortDescription
-A Boolean value specifying whether or not the UI component changes its state when interacting with a user.
+Specifies whether the UI component changes its state when interacting with a user.

 ---